Out of Gas

 But on the good side I just went to Mexico and had a nice birthday upon return.
 The birthday fell on a weekend – hence some partying with friends and a nice dinner at Table 6.
 And I got some new skis.

-I was down in the Yucatan with Caleb and my Mom.
+I was down in the Yucatan my Mom.
 I had originally planned on a few days in Playa del Carmen, (my favorite hip beach town,) a day seeing some Mayan ruins, then another few days in Merida.
 I’ve visited Playa del Carmen and Merida before, but for some reason underestimated the distance to Merida and the lengthy drive across the Yucatan.
 Rather than be rushed we decided to skip Merida this time to and take it a bit slower – while still spending a few days in the inland heart of the Yucatan Peninsula.
 A highlight of this visit was the Coba ruins, located in the dense jungle of the central Yucatan between Tulum and Valladolid.

 The Alamo in Cancun gave us a Chevrolet “Comfort,” which by all appearances could have been the exact same one I rented in 2006, however time must have taken a toll because this car was a quite beleaguered.
 Not that I care about the body but it had some trouble starting too – which we didn’t find out for a few days later.
 Not fun when you’re in the jungle late afternoon and darkness is approaching.